lsst-dm/dm_dev_guide/stack/lsstsw.rst

     lsst-build prepare \
       ... \
-      --ref tickets/1234 --ref next --ref master \
+      --ref tickets/1234 --ref next --ref main \
       build lsst_distrib

-and, upon cloning each repository, it will attempt to checkout ``tickets/1234``, falling back to ``next`` if it doesn't exist, and finally to ``master``.
+and, upon cloning each repository, it will attempt to checkout ``tickets/1234``, falling back to ``next`` if it doesn't exist, and finally to ``main``.
 This is how we test whether the changes on a branch break the stack.

 Implementing that was the easy part.
 The hard part was making these tools